 How do you make healthy flapjacks?

-I really wanted to recreate a chewy flapjack for my kids that had a lot less sugar in it than a traditional recipe.
-In the process I tried many different variations on this recipe and this healthy flapjacks recipe that I’m sharing with you here is the best I’ve come up with.
+I wanted to recreate a chewy flapjack for my kids that had a lot less sugar in it than a traditional recipe.
+In the process I tried many different variations on this recipe.
+This healthy flapjacks recipe is the best I’ve come up with.

-If you’re looking for vegan flapjacks simply replace the butter with dairy free spread and use maple syrup in place of honey.
+If you’re looking for vegan flapjacks simply use dairy free spread or oil and use maple syrup in place of honey.

 The dad to the two little Rs likes these even more than they do, meaning that they always disappear in a flash in our house.